 BAULIAN: referring to the planet or inhabitants of the city Baulopolis or the planet Baulis (see Maps), or to the influence or dominions of the Baulian Empire.
 The planet of Baulis is in the galaxy of Baulis Major, in the universe of the Orange Hoop.
 The Baulians are initially unaware of the universes beyond The Great Triangle, which contains The Orange Hoop, The Green Buzz, and The Violet Hoop (the universe containing the Milky Way).
 The history of the Baulians and the Baulian Empire is recounted in The Ascendency of Baulis Prime.
+The most powerful Baulians are the Fractal Masters and Fractals Mystics.
+Rablanar is their most disconcerting Fractal Mystic, for he argues that there must be intelligent life beyond The Great Triangle.

 BAULOMORPH: a being that is part Baulian and part other species.
 The Baulians infract other species with complex chemical patterns that override their DNA or neural systems.
 As recounted in On Becoming Human, Berry was born and raised on Earth, and was infracted at the age of 13.
 Like other Baulomorphs, he’s dominated by Baulian feelings and thoughts, yet he retains strong vestiges of his human self.

-Bright Council: the powerful 30-member Vicinese council that meets on the Golden Hill in the capital, Vicino Concordia.
+The Bright Council: the powerful 30-member Vicinese council that meets on the Golden Hill in the capital, Vicino Concordia.
 The Council receives information from the universities and institutions, and liaises with the Anunnaki who visit the Dome.
 In On the Golden Hill the Council receives a report from Galdrimera, a Magnet Dreamer.

 DEMON PRIESTS OF THE BLACK HORDE: the Black Horde is the highest council in the Black Pulse universe.
 It's composed of 13 Demon Priests — two of whom are Gascitar and Kaldriscat, who connive against Knifestream in The Chancemasters of Die.
 Farenn of Caldemar gives advice to this counsel in The Condensation of Demon Saints and in Rosencrantz and Guildenstern Are Alive.